nickgillian/grt/gui/README.md

     python build-release_OSNAME.py

-####Building on Windows
+####Building on Windows (Visual Studio 2012 Express)

-1. Download and install QTCreator: http://qt-project.org/ (ensure you include the MinGW compiler)
+1. Download and install Qt 5.4.0 for Windows 32-bit (VS 2012, OpenGL, 643 MB) : http://www.qt.io/download-open-source/
 2. Open Qt and try and build and run one of the examples to ensure it is installed correctly)
-3. Download boost 1_54_0 (newer versions of boost are much harder to compile on Windows): http://www.boost.org/users/history/
+3. Download boost 1_57_0 (msvc-11_32 for Visual Studio 2012, msvc-12 for Visual Studio 2013): http://sourceforge.net/projects/boost/files/boost-binaries/1.57.0/
 4. Install boost (see notes below)
 5. Copy the main GRT project folder to: C:\grt
 6. Open the main GRT qt file (GRT.pro) using QtCreator (Qt: File -> Open File or Project)